 Modes are set on a per-channel basis.
 A mode is activated by pressing a particular key combination when the focus is in the viewer, or by clicking an appropriate button in the Toolbar plugin.
 When the viewer is in a mode, the behavior is that some special key, pointer and scroll bindings will be activated and override the default ones.
 An adjacent viewer for a different channel may be in a different mode, or no mode.

-Note: If a mode does not override a particular binding, the default binding will still be active.
+Note: If a mode does not override a particular binding, the default binding will still be active, unless an active canvas being shown in the viewer has registered for the same binding.